sparkbox/trivia11y/README.md

 ## Getting Started

+### Environment Variables

+Copy the contents of `.env.example` into a file called `.env` and fill in the missing values.
+The example file should have instructions on where to find those values.

+### Dependencies and Scripts

 This project requires [Node.js](https://nodejs.org) and `npm` (included with Node.js) to build the site and run it in local development.
 The LTS (Long Term Support) version is recommended for most cases.

 You will need `netlify-cli` installed globally before running `npm start`, so be sure to run `npm i -g netlify-cli` if you don't have it installed already.